pyjarrett/programming-with-ada/source/packages.rst

 which static initialization order is not known, while also offering the ability to avoid deferred first-time usage costs, such as with singletons.

-Ada uses "aspects" to denote additional properites of packages,  subprograms, and types.
+Ada uses "aspects" to denote additional properties of packages,  subprograms, and types.
 Along with aspects, compiler pragmas allows description of initialization dependencies, as well as providing high level checks, such as `pragma Preelaborate` to ensure a package has no initialization, or the `with Pure` aspect to ensure